 {

-// Pick a random position between Spawner and RightSide
+// Random position on X between the spawner and RightSide

 Vector3 pos = new Vector3(